ThomasWangWeiHong/Time-Series-Directional-Change-Analysis/README.md

 # Time-Series-Directional-Change-Analysis

-This repository contains a simple Python implementation of the directional change analysis techniques which are proposed in [1].
+This repository contains a simple Python implementation of the directional change analysis techniques which are proposed in [1], and inspired by another GitHub repository 'JurgenPalsma/dcgenerator' (https://github.com/JurgenPalsma/dcgenerator).

 ## Introduction